-1. the pro rata share of apportioned Utah other income (loss) included in the amount reported on Utah Schedule A, line 14, and 2. the amount of PPP grant or loan income reported on Utah Schedule A, line 5.
+1. the pro rata share of apportioned Utah other income/loss included in the amount reported on Utah Schedule A, line 14; 2. the amount of COVID-19 PPP grant or loan income reported on Utah Schedule A, line 5; and 3. the amount of state and local taxes paid to Utah and any other state(s) on income distributed to the shareholder.